andrew-johnson-4/LSTS/README.md

     let d: Mile = v * s;
     //accept: adding units to numbers without units.
     //reject: changing units.
-    //inference: Unit is a Kind separate from Term.
+    //Unit is a Kind separate from Term.
     //Inference rules are programmable on a Kind by Kind basis.

 # Capabilities